 - Taupes and greiges with similar LRV’s or LIGHTER

 - Some gray-blue blends that are darker than Skipping Rocks

-- Subtle and soft off-white paint colours
+- Subtle and soft off-white paint colors

 And much more!

 Not sure if Skipping Rocks is right for you?
 Want a bit warmer or cooler?
 I’ve got more!

 Read more: Paint Color Review of Sherwin Williams Colonnade Gray

 SHERWIN WILLIAMS GOSSAMER VEIL